 One issue I have skirted here is love.
-Over-zealous love of others and lack of respect for myself has been a lifelong struggle.
-I am aware this stems from problems encountered throughout my life, childhood through my present condition.
-Love is one of those tricky things, unlike alcohol and drugs where one can take an accurate measure of ‘Did I use today?
-Yes or no?’
-No such measure is available for our most complex and oft-misunderstood emotion.
-I have no desire to go cold turkey on love but rather learning to love and respect myself enough not to become lost for want of another’s affection.
-This has been my most troublesome and persistent affliction: letting go of the need control and conform to how others see me.
-In my religious searching, I did seriously consider becoming a Soto Zen monk.
-While this may have allowed me to remove myself from the equation and find some peace I’m not sure it would be better.
-Thank goodness for bad knees after years of sitting Zazen or, who knows what might have happened!
+Over-zealous love of others and lack of love for myself has been a lifelong struggle.
+It stems from problems encountered throughout my life, from childhood through my present condition.
+Love is one of those tricky things, unlike alcohol and drugs where one can take a true measure of ‘Did I use today?
+Yes or no?’ no such measure is available for our most complex and oft-misunderstood emotion.
+I have no desire to go cold turkey on love but learning to love and respect myself enough not to become lost at the expense of another’s affection. ( in my religious searching I did seriously consider becoming a Soto Zen monk.
+Thank goodness for bad knees after years of sitting Zazen or, who knows what might have happened!)

-Now, back to the central premise of this blog, The Gift.
+Back to the main premise of this blog, The Gift.
 Why do I call my life a gift?
-It seems I have been through many trials (most of which have not been touched upon here) and, for now, I can see what lessons were learned from those experiments.
-No, I no longer consider them to be some divine test to forge me in the fires of some spiritual entity, but I think I am lucky to have survived despite my own best efforts to the contrary.
+It seems I have been through many trials (most of which have not been touched upon here) and, for now, I can see what lessons were learned from those trials.
+No, I no longer consider them to be some sort of divine test to forge me in the fires of some spiritual being but I think I am lucky to have survived despite my own best efforts to the contrary.
 My MDE is a gift because I am willing to accept it, learn from it and share the experience with others.
 I make no effort to hide my sobriety either.
-By merely being out there and allowing someone to see that it is possible to function, thrive even, in society can bring a bit of hope to someone who may be watching.
-Maybe that watcher will be inspired to ask, “How do you do that?’
+By simply being out there and allowing someone to see that it is possible to function, thrive even, in society can bring a bit of hope to someone who may be watching.
+Maybe that watcher will be inspired to ask “How do you do that?’
 That crusty old aphorism is true.
 Walk the walk.
 But I would amend it to read

 Walk the walk with your hand held out, ready to lift someone who may not be as fortunate as you.